Over the past 12 years, I've been raising a son with ADHD. It hasn't been easy, but it hasn't been horribly hard either.

 Typically your insurance doesn't need a referral when it comes to mental health, but you'll definitely want to check with your provider first.
 Our insurance didn't pay for the testing, so we had to pay for that out of pocket which can start around $50 depending on the facility you use for the testing.

 Medication is available to help children with ADHD.
-Before you questions if your child needs it, determine what the benefits of taking it would be.
-For some children, it can give them self control, self worth and help them to finally feel good about what they are doing.
+Before you questions, if your child needs it, determine what the benefits of taking it would be.
+For some children, it can give them self-control, self-worth and help them to finally feel good about what they are doing.
 For others, it does not provide a noticeable benefit.

 We medicated for the first 3-4 years and I regret it.
-But don't let our situation deter you from medicating.
+But don't let our situation deter you from using medication.
 It just didn't work for us.
 Make sure you and your doctor are well educated on the medication selections for your child, no matter the age.
 Also, you're ultimately the final decision maker, if you don't want medications, talk to your Doctor about alternative methods.

 Give them time

 Many ADHD teens will do well if they are given enough time to finish tasks and problems.
 For that reason, it is essential to clue your child's school in on your child's problem.
-They can provide extra help and encouragement for them.
+They can provide extra help and encouragement to them.

 Take the time to understand what it is like to be a teen with ADHD